alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

 * Worked developed prior to this class will not be accepted.
 * It must be feasible in terms of computational resources and time constraints.
 * The data must be publicly available.
-* The project should not raise of major ethical considerations.
+* The project should not raise major ethical considerations.
 * Projects that tackle real-world problems with a potentially positive impact will be favoured.

 ### Evaluation